‘No Borders Or Walls Can Restrain Talent:’ Oscar Presenter Javier Bardem Takes A Swipe At Trump

 Her quirky, adorable film depicts a Chinese mother suffering from empty-nest syndrome who discovers a dumpling that comes to life, giving her a second chance at motherhood.

-But Bardem’s swipe at the president’s immigration policy wasn’t the only broadside to be launched from the Oscar stage at the Kodak Theater.
+But Bardem’s swipe at the president’s immigration policy wasn’t the only broadside to be launched from the Oscar stage at the Dolby Theater.
 Following a bombastic performance by the surviving members of Queen fronted by Adam Lambert to start the show, Maya Rudolph had a few choice words that would set the tone for the evening.

-“Just a quick update… in case you’re confused, there is no host tonight, no popular Oscar category and Mexico is not paying for the wall,” the Saturday Night Live and Bridesmaids star said.
+“Just a quick update… in case you’re confused, there is no host tonight, no popular Oscar category, and Mexico is not paying for the wall,” the Saturday Night Live and Bridesmaids star said.